This post is inspired by the comment I wrote on this article -The myth of “Early Retirement” – A real life case study, published on Jagoinvestor.

 Real-life case study: Headline news about all the 45-year old mid-level managers at TCS/Cognizant/Infosys getting laid off because their industry considers them obsolete and who probably won’t get another job at the same salary for atleast another 3-4 years.
 An emergency fund of just 6-months to 1 year will not help in this case.
 These folks have been forced to take early retirement.

 I’m a practitioner of early retirement.
 But after 5 years on the path I have realized some important lessons :

-2.)
 My alternative definition of early retirement is simple : Finish saving up for retirement as early as possible ideally before you turn 40 or 45.
+Read my article Early retirement in India along with Early Retirement Calculator to ascertain that amount for yourself and how it works for you to finish saving up for retirement as early as possible.
 But don’t stop working until you retire old in your 60s.
 Until then don’t touch the retirement fund.
 The earlier you finish saving up for retirement the longer you can let compounding do the work for you instead of SIPs for 30 years that depend on keeping your job year-after-year.
 See Rule of 72 to understand how compounding will double your early retirement corpus every 7-10 years from age 40 to age 65

 I believe this middle path strikes a balance between the cheerleaders of early retirement who replace the stress of a job with the stress of money running out and the nay-sayers who by not saving atleast 50% of their income are going to be forced into early retirement anyway in their mid-40s.

 MMM quotes to support the Middle path to Early Retirement